VirajYParikh/Face-Detection-and-Recognition/README.md

-# Open CV Facial Detection, and Recognition
+# Open CV Facial Detection and Recognition
 Basic Implementation of Face Detection and Facial Recognition along with some use of Facial Landmarks

 Being a curious tech buff as I am, I was very drawn to Computer Vision and the various applications it has.
 I came across a very interesting Python library: OpenCV